mozilla/mortar-template-template/README.md

 then access `localhost:8000` using Firefox (Desktop or Mobile), or the Browser app in a Firefox OS simulator (or device).

-Open ````index.html```` in your browser to run the game.
-Alternatively, since we include a `manifest.webapp` file, you can also install the app in your Firefox OS device or simulator using the [App Manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager).

 **(If it's a packaged app)**

-Import the app into the [App Manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager), then you can run it in the simulator or in a Firefox OS device.
+Import the app into the [App Manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager), then you can run it in the simulator, or in a Firefox OS device.

 ## Code walkthrough